Student Life Staff

 Amy Driscoll McNulty

-Amy Driscoll McNulty serves as the Office/Operations Manager for the central office of Student Formation & Campus Life.
+Amy Driscoll McNulty serves as the Office/Operations Manager in the DeNaples Center suite.
 In that role, she oversees operations and maintenance of the office, as well as the training and supervision of the office's work study students.
-In addition, Amy supports the workload of the Vice Provost for Student Formation & Campus Life.
+In addition, Amy supports the workload of the Associate Vice President for Student Life.
 Amy earned her Master of Business Administration in Marketing from The University of Scranton and holds a Bachelor of Arts degree in Social Sciences from the University of Pittsburgh.
 Contact Ms. Driscoll McNulty at: firstname.lastname@example.org

 Ms. Pauline Palko

-Pauline Palko serves as the office assistant to the Associate Vice Provost & Dean of Students.
+Pauline Palko serves as the office assistant to the Assistant Vice President & Dean of Students.
 She is responsible for assisting with all aspects of the workload for the AVP/ Dean of Students.
 In addition, Pauline is responsible for managing the calendar of the AVP/Dean of Students.

 Pauline holds a Bachelor of Arts degree in English from The University of Scranton.
 Contact Ms. Palko at: email@example.com